 Snap a photo with the iconic Venice sign

-One of the most iconic sights in town, the Venice sign hangs over Windward Avenue, at Pacific Avenue, and snapping a photo with it is one of the most popular things to do in Venice Beach.
+One of the most iconic sights in town, the Venice sign hangs over Windward Avenue, at Pacific Avenue, and snapping a photo is a must.

 The sign that you see at the intersection today is actually a replica of the one originally installed by Abbott Kinney in 1905.
 It is a defining symbol of Venice’s past and present, and today the trademark for the sign is owned by the Venice Chamber of Commerce..